paragmraw/ADAS-Blind-Spot-Detection/README.md

    - R_curve
    - Results

 4. Open the `main.ipynb` notebook.
 Select the specific video you want to use from the `SampleVideos` folder or use your own video if you have trained your custom dataset.
+Download additonal same videos from - [GoogleDrive] (https://drive.google.com/drive/folders/1tm5oBWeoIEatEPcZPzjyzcDNIfhwLZxd?usp=share_link)

 5. To set the playback speed change the value of "fr" variable.
 Lower fr -> Greater playback speed.